santanujana12/netflix-gpt/README.md

     - BugFix: Sign up user displayName
     - BugFix: If the user is not logged in redirect to login page and vice-versa
     - Unsubscribed to the onAuthStateChanged callback
+    - Called TMDB API'S and displayed trailer using youtube iframe.

 # Features